nats-io/nats-architecture-and-design/adr/ADR-49.md

  * Setting this on a Mirror should cause an error.
  * This feature can be turned off and on using Stream edits, turning it on should only be allowed on an empty, or purged, Stream.
- * A Stream with this feature on should require API level 2
- * Only Max Messages Per Subject limit should be allowed for this kind of Stream.
-Other limits might result in counters disappearing, or losing updates, over offline Sources.
-We might look at relaxing this in time based on feedback to avoid ever-growing counter Streams
  * Stream should not support Discard New with this setting set
  * This setting may not be enabled along with Per Message TTLs
+ * A Stream with this feature on should require API level 2

 ## Client Considerations